agdsn/ldap-openfga-sync/README.md

 - Syncs group memberships from LDAP to OpenFGA
 - Uses diffsync library to calculate and apply only the necessary changes
 - Supports dry-run mode to preview changes before applying them
-- Users are identified by their email addresses
+- Users are identified by a configurable LDAP attribute (default: `uid`)
 - Comprehensive logging
 - Runs as non-root user for enhanced security